modeco80/gmod-lcpu/ideas.md

 - Admin controled global (affects all placed LCPUs) scheduler cycle rate.
 	- Couldn't be faster than tickrate though or we might block source (and.. well, i dont think i have to explain)
-		- I decided not to go with the cpu thread stuff just because its annoying, and would require more state tracking. just ticking in lua using `ENTITY:Think` should be more than good enough (even if theres a risk of hitching source, but I don't think it's that big of a problem...)
+		- I decided not to go with the cpu thread stuff just because its annoying, and would require more state tracking. just ticking in lua using `ENT:Think` should be more than good enough (even if theres a risk of hitching source, but I don't think it's that big of a problem...)
 		- Project compilations however will definitely end up in a different thread though.
 Running them in the engine thread would undoubtably cause issues.

 ## Addon interopability